Ghana says Ivory Coast sent agents to kill exiles: U.N.

 The U.N. panel said it did not consider the payments, which ranged from $2,000 to $8,000, a sustainable method for ensuring security along the Ivory Coast’s border with Liberia.

-Additional reporting by Loucoumane Coulibaly in Abidjan and Matthew Mpoke Bigg in Accra; Editing by Robin Pomeroy
+Additional reporting by Loucoumane Coulibaly and Matthew Mpoke Bigg; Editing by Emma Farge and Alistair Lyon